Skip to content

 5000 exoplanets

 What do planets outside our solar system, or exoplanets, look like?
 A variety of possibilities are shown in this illustration.
 Scientists discovered the first exoplanets in the 1990s.
-As of 2023, the tally stands at just over 5,000 confirmed exoplanets.
-None are known to be inhabited, but a few raise tantalizing possibilities: largely among the Earth-sized planets, not the super-Earth-sized ones.
+As of 2024, the tally stands at over 5,000 confirmed exoplanets.
+None are known to be inhabited, but a few raise tantalizing possibilities: largely among the Earth-sized planets, but not so much among the larger ones.

 Credit: NASA/JPL-Caltech